-1) Employee Random Testing - United Public Workers (UPW), Bargaining Unit 01 employees are subject to random alcohol and controlled substances testing.
-Test is intended to keep the workplace free from the hazards resulting from the use of alcohol and controlled substances.

-- a.
-Employees are notified of test, time, and location.
+- 1) Employee Random Testing United Public Workers (UPW), Bargaining Unit on employees are subject to random alcohol and controlled substances testing.
+The tests are intended to keep the workplace free from the hazards resulting from the use of alcohol and controlled substances. - a.
+Employees are notified of the test, time, and location.
 Tests are conducted during work time. - b.
-Employee presents a picture identification card to test site, if employee does not have identification, the supervisor or management will escort employee to the test site. - 2) Employee Reasonable Suspicion Testing UPW, Bargaining Unit o1 and HGEA, Bargaining Unit o3 & o4 employees are subject to reasonable suspicion alcohol and controlled substance testing.
-This alcohol and drug testing is intended to keep the workplace free from hazards of the use of alcohol and controlled substances. - a.
-Employees shall be subject to random testing, when a trained supervisor determines that reasonable suspicion exists.
-Supervisor shall have another witness observe the employee before directing employee to submit to an alcohol and or controlled substance test.
+The employee presents a picture identification card to the test site.
+If the employee does not have identification, the supervisor or management will escort the employee to the test site. - 2) Employee Reasonable Suspicion Testing UPW, Bargaining Unit o1 and Hawai'i Government Employees Association (HGEA), Bargaining Unit o3 & o4 employees are subject to reasonable suspicion alcohol and controlled substance testing.
+This alcohol and controlled substance testing is intended to keep the workplace free from the hazards resulting from the use of alcohol and controlled substances. - a.
+Employees shall be subject to alcohol and controlled substance testing when a supervisor determines that reasonable suspicion exists.
+The supervisor shall have another witness observe the employee before directing the employee to submit to an alcohol and/or controlled substance test.